zebi-wouldik/CSDM-batch-clip-generator/README.md

 - [CS Demo Manager](https://cs-demo-manager.com/) by akiver — the CLI and HLAE integration this tool wraps
 - [demoparser2](https://github.com/LaihoE/demoparser) by LaihoE — fast Rust-powered CS2 demo parsing
 - [HLAE](https://www.advancedfx.org/) — the recording engine
+- ~~Myself~~ Built using Claude Sonnet 4.6, my code knowledge is equal to the void space separating our planet from the sun.
+The description is also made by Claude since it knows the script better than me.
+Do as you wish with it.